-Day 6, March 21: Gelephu to Tingtibi Camp
+Day 7, November 13: Gelephu to Tingtibi Camp

-After spending the early morning birding the lowlands around Gelephu, we say goodbye to the southern lowlands and ascend towards the District of Zhemgang.
+After spending the early morning birding the borderland plains around Gelephu, we say goodbye to the southern lowlands and ascend towards the District of Zhemgang.
 The drive through the broadleaf forest is not only beautiful but is rich with bird life.
 We will be driving mostly up hill with occasional birding stops and the last two hour drive is downhill until we arrive in Tingtibi at 540 m/ 1780 ft.
-We plan to spend three nights in Tingtibi, but we may consider spending the first of these three nights about 30 miles before Tingtibi.
+We'll spend two nights in Tingtibi.